Zurich Street Circuit

-The Zurich Street Circuit was a street circuit located in Swiss city of Zurich, used for the Zürich ePrix of the Formula E Championship, and held its first race, as well as the first Swiss motor race since 1954, the 2018 Zürich ePrix on 10 June 2018.
+The Zurich Street Circuit was a street circuit located in Zurich, Switzerland, used for the Zürich ePrix of the Formula E Championship, and held its first race, as well as the first Swiss motor race since 1954, the 2018 Zürich ePrix on 10 June 2018.

 History

-Preparations for a Formula E race in Switzerland commenced in March 2015 when the Council of States backed a motion put forward by the National Councillor Fathi Derder to exempt electric car racing from a long-standing ban on motor racing in the country.
-The motion was adopted by the Federal Council in December, allowing electric vehicles to race in Switzerland starting from 1 April 2016 pending authorisation from local authorities with regards to the maximum speeds allowed.
-Subsequently on 21 September 2017, the Zurich ePrix was then announced to be added to the Calendar of the 2017-18 FIA Formula E Championship.
+Preparations for a Formula E race in Switzerland commenced in March 2015 when the Council of States backed a motion by the National Councillor Fathi Derder to exempt electric car racing from a long-standing ban on motor racing.
+The motion was adopted by the Federal Council in December, allowing electric vehicles to race in Switzerland starting from 1 April 2016, pending authorisation from local authorities with regards to the maximum speeds allowed.
+Subsequently on 21 September 2017, the Zürich ePrix was then announced to be added to the Calendar of the 2017–18 Formula E Championship.
 The final track design was revealed on 3 April 2018.